Illegal entry: United States

-In the US government fiscal year 2021-22, Border Patrol agents made 1.82 million arrests, exceeding the number – 1.66 million – made the previous fiscal years.
+In the U.S. government fiscal year 2021–22, Border Patrol agents made 1.82 million arrests, exceeding the number (1.66 million) made the previous fiscal years.
 It was expected that the arrest level would reach the 2 million mark by year’s end.
-One poll found that the majority of American citizens surveyed say the US is experiencing an invasion at its southern border.
+One poll found that the majority of American citizens surveyed say the United States is experiencing an invasion at its southern border.

 United Kingdom

 A recent study into irregular immigration to the United Kingdom states that "most irregular migrants have committed administrative offences rather than a serious crime".
 In 2004, illegal entry action was initiated against 36,550 migrants; it was estimated that more migrants overstay their visa than enter clandestinely, hence considered unlikely that there are large numbers of people crossing UK borders without permission.

 Many of the routes for clandestine entry are very dangerous.
 There were 72 documented deaths that are thought to have occurred while entering UK between 1993 and 2002.
 The most common cause of death while entering the UK (61 of the deaths recorded) was suffocation in a lorry while being smuggled into the UK by ferry; Others drowned in the English Channel, froze to death as stowaways on an aeroplane and were crushed by trains in the Channel Tunnel.